FrankCRoth/Azure-Function-Example/README.md

 # Swagger setup with connexion

 Example for the application with swagger file.
-Swagger.json is available at /api/swagger.json This version does not contain any swagger UI:w
+Swagger.json is available at /api/swagger.json This version does not contain any swagger UI, reachable via api/ui/